madrilene/eleventy-excellent/src/pages/get-started.md

   crossorigin: true
 ---

 You can use this starter as a template for your blog and you are ready to go!
 But there are some adjustments you have to make, most of them in `src/_data/meta.js`.
-It sets different "hard coded" text values all over the template, you can change the language, etc. Alos, edit personal details and social media in `src/_data/personal.yaml`.
-Find available social media icons in `src/_includes/svg` (prefixed with "social-").
+It sets different "hard coded" text values all over the template, you can change the language, etc.

+Also, edit personal your details and social media in `src/_data/personal.yaml`.

+Find available social media / service icons in `src/_includes/svg` (prefixed with "social-").
 If you add new icons they too must be prefixed with "social-".

-The [blog posts](/blog/) explain some basic features that aren't covered here.

 Open `src/assets/css/blocks/external-link.css`.
 Replace "eleventy-excellent.netlify.app" with your own domain.
 This is about the external link indicators, they are matched with your domain.
 If you don't want to use external link indicators, feel free to delete the whole style rule.
 You can also add the class `no-indicator` to any anchor element you want to except from this rule.